-What are Customer Issues?Customer Issues, or tickets or incidents, refers to the documentation of user or system initiated requests.
+Customer Issues, tickets, or incidents, refers to the capture of user or system initiated requests.
 These might include help requests, bug or error reports, events or alarms, feature requests, complaints or any type of other feedback.
 Generally we think of user generated issues first, but increasingly with the use of software and connected devices, these incident reports are being generated automatically.

 Issue Tracking Systems (ITS) are most commonly used in a support, help desk, or customer success function, but are also used extensively with software development and manufacturing organizations.
 An ITS can help automate much of the documentation and status history.